 Asked why he likes welding, Morrison said "I like to work hard and see what I have accomplished."
 Morrison said.
 "To me, there is no better satisfaction than working hard and being able to look back on what you've done."

-"The welding program at CTE has helped me a great amount.
-I didn't know much about welding or how to do it but I have come a very long way over this past year and a half and I am so happy with where I am and I can't wait to take this further and make a career out of this trade."
+"The welding program at CTE has helped me a great deal.
+I didn't know much about welding or how to do it but I have come a very long way over this past year-and-a-half and I am so happy with where I am.
+I can't wait to take this further and make a career out of this trade."

 Besides learning the formal principles and industry standards of welding, Evan was creative and liked to design and construct attractive and functional pieces.
 He earned professional certifications in pipe welding, shielded metal arc welding (SMAW), flux-cored arc welding (FCAW)/plate welding, gas metal arc welding (GMAW) and gas tungsten arc welding (GTAW) equipment set-up and operation.

 After graduation in 2006, Evan worked at the former Super Steel plant in Schenectady and earned membership in the ironworkers union.

 The Schwarz family awards the scholarship twice a year at CTE, honoring students who excel in class.

 The above photo shows Nicholas Morrison, third from right, alongside his parents, Schwarz family members and CTE welding faculty.